ellipsisComma/weird-waves/README.md

 Weird Waves is a client-side library, playlist-maker, and player for a curated collection of horror, weird fiction, and SFF audiobooks and radio plays.
 It has no dependencies/is built on the web platform.

+It's also a sort of baseline web dev whetstone for me.

 The app is relatively mature and shouldn't receive large updates in future.

 **Note:** This repository doesn't contain the full audio library used on [Weird Waves](https://weirdwaves.net).

-## What does this model work best for?

-It works best if:
-* you have a collection of separate pieces of audio
-* each piece has a significant amount of metadata that's useful for a listener (e.g. a description, content notes, and so on)
-* the collection can be divided into (more-or-less) mutually exclusive sets

 ## Adding audio

 Add data for series and shows to `archive.js`.
-All shows from a given series should ideally be taken from the same location (e.g. a single Internet Archive collection).
+All shows from a given series should ideally be taken from the same location, and that location should ideally be publicly available.

-The archive as a whole is an array of series objects, each of which contains an array of show objects:
+The archive as a whole is an array of series objects, each of which contains an array of show objects.
+For example, the series object for "Quiet, Please", including the show object for the first episode, "Nothing Behind the Door":

 ```js
 {